 Nominees are screened by independent researchers, and a distinguished jury of peers recommends three finalists in each category to the executive committee.
-The executive committee, which includes Terry McGraw, Lloyd “Buzz” Waterhouse (the CEO of McGraw-Hill Education) and Michael Crow (President of Arizona State University), select the winners in each category.
+The executive committee, which includes Terry McGraw, selects the winners in each category.

 Honorees receive an award of $50,000 and a bronze sculpture.